canteventry/Trinity-crack/README.md

 # Trinity crack 🤡
-Minecraft WiiU Trinity Client Crack
+* By canteventry

-Trinity v2.x cracked in less than 5 minutes
+* Trinity v2.x cracked in less than 5 minutes
-Working on v3 since 1min
+* Trinity v3 soon